eGovPDX/portlandor/web/modules/custom/portland/modules/portland_location_picker/README.md

 These properties are set in the Advanced tab of the Location Picker element.
 Data is entered in YAML format.

+- ***verified_addresses*** - When true, configures the widget to use the address field for verification, not just searching; default is FALSE

 - ***primary_layer_source*** - Sets the URL path to the geoJSON feed for the primary layer

 - ***incidents_layer_source*** - Sets the URL path to the geoJSON feed for the incidents layer